TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-intuneroles-selfhelp-scopegroup.md

 	cloudEnvironments="public"
 />

-# I added a scope group to a role, but users in that role still see other users or devices
+# I added a scope group to a role, but users in that role still see other users or devices.

 ## **Recommended steps**